 Many people flock to Venice each year to experience the canals and bridges.
 With many names such as the “City of Bridges”, “City of Masks”, and “City of Canals”, it’s not hard to see why Venice is such a popular tourist destination.
 However, with over 60,000 tourists milling around the city each day, it can get claustrophobic and difficult to enjoy the city.
-But fear not, because there are many gorgeous day trip option from this great water city for you to make an escape.
-Here, I am going to introduce you to my top 4:
+But fear not, because there are many gorgeous day trip options from this great water city for you to make an escape.
+Here, I am going to introduce you to my favorite.

 The City of Love, Verona is best known as the setting of Shakespeare’s tragic play Romeo and Juliet.
 Only an hour or two by train from Venice, Verona’s train station Porta Nuova is only a twenty minutes’ walk from the historic center.